Par For Cinderella Excerpt

 Chapter One

 “What do you mean the motor won’t start?”
-Aidan Cross glowered at his captain in the galley on the lower deck.
+Aidan Cross glowered at his captain standing in the lower deck galley.
 “This is a yacht.
 It has to start.”

 “I’ve been in the engine room for the last half-hour,” Joe said glumly.
 “It’s the ignition controller system.”
 He held the recalcitrant part aloft and glared at the box.